Can we think of our life without a smartphone? This small piece of gadget is a wonder which enables the world with a

 There is hardly any smartphone user who does not get pissed off when they look at the small green bar on the top right of the screen.

 Yes, that’s the battery status bar that always keeps us tensed.
-So, in this article will talk about different types of phone batteries and the Evolution of cell phone batteries.
+So, this article will talk about different types of phone batteries and the Evolution of cell phone batteries.

-About 37% of users think that they consider battery capacity to be one of the main deciding factors while buying a smartphone.
+About 37% of users think that they consider battery capacity to be one of the main deciding factors when buying a smartphone.

 So no doubt, the battery is a vital part of a smartphone, and people hate those smartphones that do not offer good battery backup.